rossumur/Arduinocade/README.md

 <img src="https://raw.githubusercontent.com/rossumur/Arduinocade/master/sim/docs/title.jpg" width="100%"/>

-**Arduinocade** is capable of lots of old school color 8 bit graphics (tiles, sprites, smooth scrolling, simple 3D) and sound (4 voice wavetable synthesis).
+**Arduinocade** features old school color 8 bit graphics (tiles, sprites, smooth scrolling, simple 3D) and sound (4 voice wavetable synthesis).
 All video and audio signals are generated with three resistors, an upgraded crystal and a little software.
-By overclocking the Arduino to 28.6363Mhz we can directly manipulate ntsc to generate 27 simultaneous onscreen colors.
+By overclocking the Arduino to 28.6363Mhz we can directly manipulate NTSC to generate 27 simultaneous colors.
 An IR receiver supports a wide variety of keyboards, joysticks and remote controls.

+Video of Arduinocade in action at https://www.youtube.com/watch?v=nGIujZiEu_o

 ##Games
 These games are sketches of what is possible on the Arduinocade hardware and a far from the polished pieces that inspired them.